NuGet/NuGetDocs/NuGetClientTestPlan.md

 *    Development Dependency attribute in Packages.Config
 *    Install packages with leading zeroes in Version

-##
+## NuGet PowerShell Console (Most of the NuGet Package Manager Dialog tests apply here)

-## NuGet PowerShell Console (Most of the NuGet Package Manager Dialog tests apply here).
-Test against PS V2 and V3
+*    Test against PS V2 and V3
 *    User is able to use various controls on the NuGet PowerShell console
 *    Powershell intellisense for packages & command options are shown correctly
 *    User can switch between different package source from the source dropdown